 QUICK PICKS:

-• Best Chlorine Performance: WaterChef SF-7C — 96.6% chlorine reduction (nearly double the NSF 177 minimum), 3-year warranty
+• Best Chlorine Performance: WaterChef SF-7C — 96.6% chlorine reduction (nearly double the NSF 177 minimum), IAPMO Platinum certified, 3-year warranty

 How We Evaluated These Filters

-Every shower filter on this list holds NSF/ANSI 177 certification from NSF International, IAPMO, or WQA — or has been independently tested and verified to that standard by an accredited lab.
+Four of the five shower filters on this list hold NSF/ANSI 177 certification from one of the three accredited certifiers — NSF International (Weddell Duo), IAPMO R&T (WaterChef SF-7C, Sprite HO2-WH), or WQA Gold Seal (MultiPure Aquashower).
+The fifth, the Aquasana AQ-4100, is tested to NSF/ANSI 177 by an accredited lab but does not carry a certification — an important distinction we call out in its writeup.
 We cross-checked each product through the certifying body’s public listings.
-Products with zero third-party verification didn’t make the cut — if you want to understand the difference between “tested to NSF standards” and actual NSF certification, our PFAS guide breaks it down.
+Products with zero third-party verification didn’t make the cut — if you want to understand the difference between “tested to a standard” and actual certification, our PFAS guide breaks it down.

 We also excluded every shower filter that lacks third-party certification entirely.
 That means the Jolie Filtered Showerhead didn’t make this list.
 NSF denied Jolie’s certification claims in April 2024, confirming the product is not NSF certified despite marketing language suggesting otherwise.
 At $90+ with a 90-day filter life and no independent verification, it’s not a product we can recommend.